Modern Slavery Statement

 Due Diligence

-Supplier selection begins with an assessment of strategic fit with our scale, culture and capability requirements followed by a formal supplier-approval process including risk assessment, technical specification and quality auditing criteria, code of conduct assessment and a check of commercial feasibility for both parties.
+Supplier selection assessment considers strategic future “fit” with our scale, culture and capability requirements followed by a formal supplier-approval process including risk assessment, technical specification and quality auditing criteria, code of conduct assessment and a check of commercial feasibility for both parties.

 All new suppliers are subject to an onboarding programme that formally covers all considerations above with Director level governance to support and approve in advance of supply partnering commencing.